Francis Bacon (artist): Death

-While on holiday, Bacon was admitted to the private Clinica Ruber, Madrid in 1992.
+While on holiday, Bacon was admitted to the private Clinica Ruber in Madrid in 1992.
 His chronic asthma, which had plagued him all his life, had developed into a more severe respiratory condition and he could not talk or breathe very well.

 He died of a heart attack on 28 April 1992, aged 82.
-He bequeathed his estate (then valued at £11 million) to his heir and sole legatee John Edwards; in 1998, at Edwards' request, Brian Clarke, a friend of Bacon and Edwards, was installed as sole executor of the estate by the High Court, following the Court's severing of all ties between Bacon's former gallery, Marlborough Fine Art, and his estate.
-In 1998 the director of the Hugh Lane Gallery in Dublin secured Edwards' and Clarke's donation of the contents of Bacon's studio at 7 Reece Mews, South Kensington.
+He bequeathed his estate (then valued at £11 million) to his heir and sole legatee John Edwards; in 1998, at Edwards's request, Brian Clarke, a friend of Bacon and Edwards, was installed as sole executor of the estate by the High Court, following the Court's severing of all ties between Bacon's former gallery, Marlborough Fine Art, and his estate.
+In 1998 the director of the Hugh Lane Gallery in Dublin secured Edwards's and Clarke's donation of the contents of Bacon's studio at 7 Reece Mews, South Kensington.
 The contents of his studio were surveyed, moved, and reconstructed in the gallery.

 Themes

 The Crucifixion

 The imagery of the crucifixion weighs heavily in the work of Francis Bacon.
 Critic John Russell wrote that the crucifixion in Bacon's work is a "generic name for an environment in which bodily harm is done to one or more persons and one or more other persons gather to watch".
 Bacon admitted that he saw the scene as "a magnificent armature on which you can hang all types of feeling and sensation".
 He believed the imagery of the crucifixion allowed him to examine "certain areas of human behaviour" in a unique way, as the armature of the theme had been accumulated by so many old masters.

-Though he came to painting relatively late in life – he did not begin to paint seriously until his late 30s – crucifixion scenes can be found in his earliest works.
+Though he came to painting relatively late in life—he did not begin to paint seriously until his late 30s—crucifixion scenes can be found in his earliest works.
 In 1933, his patron Eric Hall commissioned a series of three paintings based on the subject.
 The early paintings were influenced by such old masters as Matthias Grünewald, Diego Velázquez and Rembrandt, but also by Picasso's late 1920s/early 1930s biomorphs and the early work of the Surrealists.